dyhes/zulip/templates/zerver/help/export-your-organization.md

 1. Email support@zulip.com with your organization's zulip.com URL, asking for a full export with member consent.
-Email us from the same address that you use to sign in to Zulip.
+Email us from the same address that you use to sign in to Aloha.

 1. We will verify that you are an organization administrator, and email you instructions on how to collect member consent.